cbrown5/cbrown5.github.io/_posts/2016-02-11-SoTM_five_lessons.md

 ### 5. Climate change impacts and management responses are all about the time-scale

 Invasive species are just native species on a shorter timescale.
 Management also needs to consider time-scales, for instance training managers in the short-term change can help prepare them for longer-term change.
 Thanks to [Nathalie Butt](https://www.researchgate.net/profile/Nathalie_Butt) for this one.

+### 6. Mangers are already responding to climate change, even while scientists still argue what the appropriate responses are

+Bowman's talk was a great example of a [rapid management response](http://www.sciencedirect.com/science/article/pii/S0378112715000109) to an extreme fire regime.
+As scientists, we need to make sure we are engaging with managers and helping them learn about how to respond to change.